ArturRSO/encrypt-decrypt-text/README.md

-# Windows.Forms.Text-Encrypt-Decrypt
+# Text encryption and decryption

-- Windows form application that encrypts and decrypts text, using a key.
+- Windows form application that encrypts and decrypts text, using the Rijndael algorithm.